CBT Blue Monday: a bit of background first then some Blue Monday CBT and Mindfulness tips

 CBT may also help if you have difficulties with anger, a low opinion of yourself or physical health problems, like pain or fatigue.

 The application of CBT and mindfulness together with my conscious intention to zoom in on the abundance of delightful landscape instead of focusing on the scarcity of sunshine resulted in a highly pleasurable experience.

 Moreover though it was forecast to train at 11am it didn’t actually rain until 11.10am when I was safely home and dry nestled up to the cat on the kitchen sofa.

 Over to you

-If after reading this blog you are still struggling to motivate yourself on Blue Monday or indeed anytime in 2017, why not take this one small step today by signing up to one of our mindfulness one day or eight week courses where you can meet like minded people and achieve life changing results!!
+If after reading this blog you are still struggling to motivate yourself on Blue Monday or indeed anytime in 2019, why not take this one small step today by booking a CBT session or by signing up to one of my mindfulness one day or eight week courses where you can meet like minded people and achieve life changing results!!

 If you have decided to consider CBT, and are not quite ready yet to make contact or to arrange your first session:

 My Cognitive Behavioural Therapy (CBT) specialisms include though are not limited to: